geodesymiami/rsmas_insar/minsar/unused/benchmark/benchmark.md

 $cmd
 ```

-### 3. Benchmarking one step with a variety of nodes
+### 3. Benchmarking one step with a variety of nodes (not tested)
-*# Copy the job file into your project directory:
+*# Copy the job file into your project directory
 ```
 cp $RSMASINSAR_HOME/minsar/unused/benchmark/run_launcher.job .
 ```
 * #Select number of nodes, walltime and copy

 ```
 run_step=13